 Diabetic foot care involves specialized treatments for people living with nonhealing wounds and other diabetic foot issues.
-At Hudson Valley Foot Associates, with offices in Kingston, New Windsor, Wappingers Falls, Hudson, Red Hook, Margaretville, and West Coxsackie, New York, renowned board-certified podiatric surgeons offer wound care on-site and in the Kingston Hospital Wound Care Center in Kingston.
+At Hudson Valley Foot Associates, with offices in Kingston, New Windsor, Wappingers Falls, Hudson, and West Coxsackie, New York, renowned board-certified podiatric surgeons offer wound care on-site and in the Kingston Hospital Wound Care Center in Kingston.
 Call the office nearest you or click the provided link to make your appointment now.

 Diabetic foot care is medical care to diagnose, treat, and prevent problems common in people with diabetes.
 People with Type 1, 2, and gestational diabetes need diabetic foot care because the disease can be particularly harmful to your feet.